balogbogdan/QuizGame/README.md

 The file in this repo comes with 10 FOSS (Free and Open Source Software) questions pre-made.

 If you get an alert stating no questions found in the `questions.txt`, make sure the file is properly formatted.

+#### Release

+I have compiled a jar and an exe and put them in a release.

+Feel free to download them along with the questions file and give it a try.